-Coordinated by the Honors Program since 1992, Ship Trip (formerly known as Excitement in Education) is a program held once a semester that brings middle school students to Shippensburg University for a day of fun, hands-on classes and introduction to the college environment.
+Coordinated by the Wood Honors College since 1992, Ship Trip (formerly known as Excitement in Education) is a program held once a semester that brings middle school students to Shippensburg University for a day of fun, hands-on classes and introduction to the college environment.
 Ship Trip's slogan is "Too Cool for Middle School?
 Get More Knowledge and Go to College!"

 Each middle schooler attends three workshops taught by Honors students.
 The workshops encourage students to broaden their horizons while having fun with math, science, history, the arts, physical education, and more.
 Students also have the opportunity to eat lunch in a university dining hall and tour the Shippensburg campus.